zxt18/Weather.ly/README.md

 Notes

-1)Automatic Location Detection is only supported if user has a Chrome Broweser version 84 :
+1)Automatic Location Detection is only supported if user has a Chrome Broweser version 84 if you don't have it search city location manually

 2)To use automatic location detection add full path of chromedriver.exe within the folder to PATH variable.

-3)Uncomment the code for twilio if you want to access SMS service 107-114   129-135
+3)Uncomment the code for twilio after entering Twilio account credentials on line 107-114  and  129-135

 4)You can edit the Location even within the MainWindow by clicking on the City Name !